 So, what’s next for you?
 Get those processes out of your head, onto a visual with checklists and into Karbon.
 It will transform your working lives too!

-Jessica started Xcelerate Business Solutions, an offsite accounting firm, when her family needed to raise $10,000 for an adoption.
+Jessica started Parable, an offsite accounting firm, when her family needed to raise $10,000 for an adoption.
 She soon found herself managing too many clients on her own, and began to hire dedicated stay-at-home moms to join her efforts.
-As a 2016 Firm of the Future Runner Up, you can find her enjoying the business one minute, and being present with her family the next.
+As a 2016 Firm of the Future runner-up, you can find her enjoying the business one minute, and being present with her family the next.